Orientalism in early modern France: Visual arts

 By the end of the 17th century, the first major defeats of the Ottoman Empire reduced the perceived threat in European minds, which led to an artistic craze for things Turkish, Turquerie, just as there was a fashion for Chinese things with Chinoiserie, both of which became constitutive components of the Rococo style.
 Orientalism started to become hugely popular, first with the works of Jean-Baptiste van Mour, who had accompanied the embassy of Charles de Ferriol to Istanbul 1699 and stayed there until the end of his life in 1737, and later with the works of Boucher and Fragonard.

 Cultural impact

 According to historian McCabe, early orientalism profoundly shaped French culture and gave it many of its modern characteristics.
-In the area of science, she stressed "the role of Orientalism in the birth of science and in the creation of the French Academy of Science".
+In the area of science, she stressed "the role of Orientalism in the birth of science and in the creation of the French Academy of Sciences".
 In the artistic area, referring to Louis XIV's fashion efforts that contrasted with the contemporary fashion for austere Spanish dress: "ironically, endorsing oriental sartorial splendor at court gave rise to the creation of 'Frenchness' through fashion, which became an umbrella definition that broke through the class barrier".